FernandoLBA/notes-iptp/README.md

 🧷 You can check the test done <a href="https://pwa-html.netlify.app/">here</a>

-💻 Stack used: JavaScript, HTML, Bootstrap and POO.
+💻 Stack used: JavaScript, HTML, Bootstrap, Webpack and POO.